How Camino used PR to change Twitter’s advertising policies (and help prevent HIV!)

 The campaign successfully positioned Lucky Bloke as a forward-thinking advocate for smart and effective condom usage and education.
-Both reporters and sexual health advocates came to view Lucky Bloke’s brand and mission through a social justice lens as a for-profit company that sincerely cares about sexual health and proper condoms usage.
+Both reporters and sexual health advocates came to view Lucky Bloke’s brand and mission through a social justice lens: a for-profit company that sincerely cares about sexual health and proper condom usage.

 The campaign included traditional media, social media, and partnership outreach, resulting in a potential audience reach of more than 4.4 million in traditional media, according to Vocus tracking.
 A robust social media campaign that activated partners and allies internationally, including:

-With a 2013 annual revenue of $665 million, Twitter has both the market reach and cash to both advance social change — as well as inhibit it.
-Twitter positioned itself as a barrier to the health and safety of its user by putting condoms in the same category as pornography and sex toys.
-We had to change that.
+With a 2013 annual revenue of $665 million, Twitter has both the market reach and cash to advance social change — and also inhibit it.
+Twitter positioned itself as a barrier to the health and safety of its users by putting condoms in the same category as pornography and sex toys.
+Camino worked to change that.

 Our campaign was designed to bring to light the destructive nature of Twitter’s policy while urging Twitter to change its policies broadly.
 The cornerstone of the campaign was an insightful and targeted opinion piece authored by Melissa White.
 The op-ed framed the problem and positioned Melissa and Lucky Bloke’s brand as forward-thinking advocates for smart and effective condom usage.
 A petition campaign was launched simultaneously to give advocates and allies a way to take action.
 Finally, a robust social media campaign garnered the support of Lucky Bloke’s key partners and spread the narrative across several of their high-profile social media properties.